Over $1 Billion won for our clients!

 If you were injured in an accident with a truck, knowing what steps to take afterward is important.
 In fact, it can make the difference between getting the maximum amount for your claim or getting a token settlement.
 Listed below are some steps to take after an accident:

 • Get to safety.
-In the immediate aftermath of an accident, make sure you are okay and get yourself off the road to a safe place.
+In the immediate aftermath of an accident, ensure you are okay and get off the road to a safe place.
 Call 911 or tell someone nearby to call.

 • Get the other driver’s info.
 Get the truck driver’s name and address, his company name, and his company’s insurance information.